-13.1 Employers will normally claim NIC refunds on behalf of the Applicant and themselves.
-Employers should complete a schedule of Applicants who are claiming NIC refund as part of the retrospective access to the Teachers Pension Scheme.
-An excel template of the schedule is available at Page 66 of the Appendices.
+- 14.1 Authorities will normally claim NIC refunds on behalf of the individual and themselves.
+Authorities should complete a schedule of Applicants who are claiming NIC refund as part of the retrospective access to the Teachers Pension Scheme.
+An excel template of the schedule is available at Page 71 of the Appendices. - 14.2 Once completed as fully as possible, the schedule should be sent, with a covering letter, from the authority, quoting the reference "PRESTON", to NICO, Benton Park View, Newcastle upon Tyne, NE98 1ZZ. - 14.3 The authority should include the following details if any of them apply: - a) If the individual is claiming an NIC refund for a period of service with a previous employer, from whom the individual was statutorily transferred (a statutory novation), then the covering letter should provide details of the employer from whom the Applicant was statutorily transferred, together with relevant dates of service, for which retrospective membership of TPS has been agreed. - b) A completed Inland Revenue Form 64-8 for each Applicant

-- Once completed as fully as possible, the schedule should be sent, with a covering letter, from the Employer, quoting the reference "PRESTON", to NICO, Benton Park View, Newcastle upon Tyne, NE98 1ZZ. - 13.3 The employer should include the following details if any of them apply: - a.
-If the individual is claiming an NIC refund for a period of service with a previous employer, from whom the individual was statutorily transferred (a statutory novation), then the covering letter should provide details of the employer from whom the Applicant was statutorily transferred, together with relevant dates of service, for which retrospective membership of TPS has been agreed. - b.
-A completed Inland Revenue Form 64-8 for each Applicant - 13.4 NIC refunds can take some time to be processed, but once NICO have received the schedule, a form 64-8 for each Applicant, together with a letter requesting the individual's refund to be made directly to the employer, if required and, where necessary a letter regarding statutory novation, it will be possible for them to calculate the refund due to the individual and employer, plus the interest due to the employer and arrange for payment to be made. - Once NICO has made employee refund (C), they will supply the employer with an annual breakdown in respect of those cases where a Form 64-8 has been returned with the schedule. - The employer can then complete the NIC spreadsheet to calculate the interest due to the individual and arrange for payment to be made, together with any NIC refund received in respect of the individual.
-This is available on the Treasury website http://www.hm-treasury.gov.uk/documents/taxation work and welfare/public service pensions/tax pensions preston.cfm Do remember to take a copy for the individual's file. - 13.7 The employer must then pass the residual sum (A+B-D) to TPS, to offset the employer pension contribution.
-You remit this to TP in the normal way.
-Explanations of unraveling the National Insurance Contributions is on page 60 of the appendix.
+- 14.4 NIC refunds can take some time to be processed, but once NICO have received the schedule, a form 64-8 for each Applicant, together with a letter requesting the individual's refund to be made directly to the authority, if required and, where necessary a letter regarding statutory novation, it will be possible for them to calculate the refund due to the individual and authority, plus the interest due to the authority an arrange for payment to be made. - Once NICO has made employee refund (C), they will supply the employer with an annual breakdown in respect of those cases where a Form 64-8 has been returned with the schedule. - 14.6 The authority can then complete the NIC spreadsheet to calculate the interest due to the individual and arrange for payment to be made, together with any NIC refund received in respect of the individual.
+This is available on the Treasury website www.hm-treasury.gov.uk/documents/taxation_work_and_welfare/public_service_pensions/tax_pensions_preston.cfm

+Do remember to take a copy for the individual's file.

+The authority must then pass the residual sum (A+B-D) to TPS, to offset the employer pension contribution.
+You can remit this to TP in the normal way.
+Explanations of unraveling the National Insurance Contributions on page 71 of the appendix.